deepestbluee/GoogleSpreadsheet/README.md

-# GoogleSpreadsheet
-This is clone Google Spreadsheet project that implemented for related scripting course.
+This is a very simple and collaborative Google SpreadSheets clone with server and Django frontend.